Onboard refueling vapor recovery

-An onboard refueling vapor recovery system (ORVR) is a vehicle fuel vapor emission control system that captures volatile organic compounds (VOC, potentially harmful vapors) during refueling.
-There are two types of vehicle emission control systems: the ORVR, and the Stage II vapor recovery system.
-Without either of these two systems, fuel vapors trapped inside gas tanks would be released into the atmosphere, each time refueling of the vehicle occurred.
-However, an ORVR system is able to retain those emissions, delivering them to the vehicle's activated carbon-filled canister and then to dispose of those vapors by adding them to the engine's inlet manifold and the stream of fuel supplying the engine, during normal operation.
-The goal behind implementing the ORVR system throughout the U.S. is to eventually make the Stage II systems obsolete.
+An onboard refueling vapor recovery system (ORVR) is a vehicle fuel-vapor emission control system.
+It captures potentially harmful volatile organic compounds (VOCs) during refueling.
+Without such a system, fuel vapors trapped inside gas tanks would be released into the atmosphere, each time the vehicle was refueled.

+There are two types of vehicle fuel vapor emission control systems: the ORVR, and the older, less efficient "Stage II" vapor recovery system.
+An ORVR system has the added benefit of being able to retain those emissions, by delivering them to the vehicle's activated carbon-filled canister.
+It later then disposes of the vapors by adding them to the engine's inlet manifold during normal operation—and thus to the fuel/air mixture supplying the engine.

+The goal behind implementing the ORVR system throughout the U.S. and other territories is to eventually make the Stage II systems obsolete.

 History

-William F. Woodcock, William E. Ruhig, Jr., and Loren H. Kline hold the patents for the ORVR system.
+William F. Woodcock, William E. Ruhig Jr., and Loren H. Kline hold the patents for the ORVR system.

 According to Freda Fung and Bob Maxwell, the Environmental Protection Agency (EPA) has been controlling emissions among the United States since the 1970s.
 They implemented regulations which would limit the amount of fuel vapor released into the atmosphere during the refueling of a motor vehicle.
 Before any EPA mandate was put into action, California devised its own regulations, ahead of every other state, by 16 years, when it required the implementation of the Stage II vapor recovery system.
 The ORVR systems were required but did not take over instantaneously; instead, EPA decided that Stage II control systems were necessary for all areas of non attainment (an area considered to have air quality worse than the National Ambient Air Quality Standards as defined in the Clean Air Act Amendments of 1970) until the requirement had been dropped by the Clean Air Act of 1990.
 In the United States, ORVR has been mandated on all passenger cars (phasing in over the 1998-2000 model years) and light trucks up to 10,000 lbs gross vehicle weight rating (phasing in over the 2001-2006 model years) by the EPA.

 As the years went by, ORVR systems became so widespread throughout the United States, that Stage II systems were becoming obsolete.
-On May 9, 2012 EPA Administrators released their final rule making which acknowledged enough ORVR systems were operational to remove further need for Stage II systems.
+On May 9, 2012, EPA Administrators released their final rule making which acknowledged enough ORVR systems were operational to remove further need for Stage II systems.
 However, it left the option open to those states that felt the use of Stage II was still necessary for their particular area.